zakariamejdoul/pong-with-pygame/README.md

-# Pong with Pygame and Prediction Algorithm (KNeighborsRegressor) for Opponent
+# Pong with Pygame and K-NN Prediction Algorithm (KNeighborsRegressor) for Opponent

 The final prototype looks like :